dlplabs-io/auto-dlp/docs/api-patterns.md

 **What this does:**
 - Checks the current status of a proof submission with the Gelato relay service
 - Updates the database record if the proof has been successfully submitted
+- Updates the file status to `confirmed` or `failed` based on the result
 - Returns the current status of the submission

 **Response (Confirmed):**